How can therapy enrich and mature my faith?

 What is Christian Counseling?

-Here, I use my professionally licensed clinical therapy skills to help clients better understand how their thought patterns, emotions, and physical realities all impact one’s view and health of their manifest and spiritual lives.
+In Christian counseling, you speak to a professionally licensed clinical therapist who helps clients better understand how their thought patterns, emotions, and physical realities all impact one’s view and health of their manifest and spiritual lives.
+It’s counseling from a Christian worldview.

 I help engage my clients to dig in, wrestle with their feelings, and ask the big questions of life.